Andrew Simpson (sailor): Personal life

 Born in Windlesham, Surrey in 1976, where he lived and moved to Sherborne.
 He first learned to sail aged four or five, while visiting his grandparents at Christchurch, Dorset, and later sailed in a Seafly dinghy with his father, Keith.
 His talent brought him to the notice of Jim Saltonstall, who coached him in the Royal Yachting Association youth squad.
 Simpson attended Pangbourne College, a mixed boarding school in Berkshire, which originated as a nautical college, coaching students in sailing, seamanship and navigation.
 He studied at University College London, gaining a degree in economics.
 In addition to sailing, he was a keen footballer.

-Affectionately known as "Bart", after the character Bart Simpson, from the American animated series The Simpsons.
-Simpson was described as having "steely determination and focus" but being "diplomatic, softly spoken".
+Affectionately known as "Bart", after the character Bart Simpson, from the American animated series The Simpsons, Simpson was described as having "steely determination and focus" but being "diplomatic, softly spoken".
 He is survived by his wife Leah and their two sons, Freddie and Hamish.

 Andrew Simpson Foundation

 The Andrew Simpson Foundation (ASF) is a registered charity in England and Wales (1153060) and was founded in memory of, and inspired by, Andrew ‘Bart’ Simpson.
-The ASF was established in 2013 by Trustees Sir Ben Ainslie, Iain Percy OBE and Andrew’s wife, Leah.
-The ASF’s mission is to transform lives through sailing.
+The ASF was established in 2013 by Trustees Sir Ben Ainslie, Iain Percy OBE and Andrew's wife, Leah.
+The ASF's mission is to transform lives through sailing.
 Each year it gives thousands of young people the opportunity to get out on the water and experience the joys and challenges of sailing and watersports.
-The ASF operates four not-for-profit centres in the UK - Portland, Portsmouth, Reading and Birmingham.
-The charity also runs a Centre in Lake Garda and supports sailing initiatives in South Africa and Turks and Caicos.
+The ASF operates four not-for-profit centres in the UK – Portland, Portsmouth, Reading and Birmingham.
+The charity also supports sailing initiatives in South Africa and Turks and Caicos.